 She served 15 years as a healthcare executive, including three as Senior VP for hospital operations.
 She also spent 12 years with a Fortune 100 company as healthcare operations and technology consultant.
 Gibson served multiple years as a board member and officer on work-related healthcare boards and councils.

-In the non-profit world, she served five years on the board of non-profit children’s healthcare charity, including two years as PR Director and two more as its board president, in addition to two years on a community arts council.
+In the non-profit world, she served five years on the board of a non-profit children’s healthcare charity, including two years as PR Director and two more as its board president, in addition to two years on a community arts council.

 Roberts earned a BA in Economics from the University of Denver, and did graduate work in Economics at the University of Maryland.